< Back to Planetary Science Programs

 Megan Ansdell is a Program Officer in the Planetary Science Division (PSD) at NASA Headquarters.
-She serves as a Program Scientist for Research & Analysis (R&A) Programs that cover exoplanets and planet formation, including co-leading the Exoplanet Research Program (XRP).
-Megan also participates in various cross-divisional efforts for enabling and enhancing NASA science with machine learning and data-driven approaches.
-In addition, Megan acts as the NASA Headquarters Liaison for the Venus Exploration Assessment Group (VEXAG), the Program Scientist for the MAVEN mission orbiting Mars, the Deputy Program Scientist for the Planetary Data System (PDS), the POC for the High-end Computing (HEC) program, and the POC for private partnerships with the PSD.
+She serves as a Program Officer for Research & Analysis (R&A) Programs that cover exoplanets and planet formation, including co-leading the Exoplanet Research Program (XRP).
+Megan also participates in various cross-divisional efforts supporting NASA's Open Source Science Initiative (OSSI), in particular those focused on machine learning and data-driven approaches.
+In addition, Megan acts as the Planetary Protection Lead for the Mars Sample Return (MSR) program, the NASA Headquarters PSD Liaison for the Exoplanet Exploration Program Analysis Group (ExoPAG), the Program Scientist for the Planetary Data System (PDS), and the PSD Lead for the High-end Computing (HEC) and private partnerships.

 Before joining NASA in 2020, Megan was a Flatiron Research Fellow at the Flatiron Institute in New York City, where she held a joint position with the Center for Computational Astrophysics and Center for Computational Mathematics.
 In this role, she developed machine learning algorithms and other computational methods for studying young stars and their protoplanetary disks.
 Before this, Megan was a Postdoctoral Fellow at UC Berkeley’s Center for Integrative Planetary Sciences, where she applied deep learning models to exoplanet transit classification with NASA’s Frontier Development Lab and conducted demographic studies of protoplanetary disks using data from the Atacama Large Millimeter Array (ALMA) and NASA’s Kepler/K2 mission.